-WisDOT anticipates the first public involvement meeting (PIM) for the US 51 (Stoughton Road) South study to be held in summer 2023.
+WisDOT anticipates the third PIM for the US 51 (Stoughton Road) North Study to be held in early 2024.

-WisDOT anticipated the second public involvement meeting (PIM) for the US 51 (Stoughton Road) North study to be held in fall 2023.
+WisDOT anticipates the second PIM for the US 51 (Stoughton Road) South Study to be held in spring 2024.

 - US 51 (Stoughton Road) from Voges Road in McFarland to WIS 30 in Madison